-Book review: Mobilizing for Peace: Conflict Resolution in Northern Ireland, Israel/Palestine, and South Africa (Edited by: Benjamin GIDRON, Stanley N. KATZ, and Yeheskel HASENFELD)
+Book review — Mobilizing for Peace: Conflict Resolution in Northern Ireland, Israel/Palestine, and South Africa (eds Benjamin GIDRON, Stanley N. KATZ, and Yeheskel HASENFELD)

 by Benjamin WHITE